 Wheaten temperament is unique, combining the alert intelligence of the terrier with the steadiness of the working dog.
 A quick, lively and affectionate dog, the Wheaten retains his puppy exuberance and medium-to-high energy level all his life.
 Eminently adaptable, he can enjoy life in the city or the country, just so long as he is close to his people and receives ample daily exercise.
 They are incurable kissers!

 All children should be supervised when a dog is present.
 Wheatens do well with considerate, well-behaved children.
-Because Wheaten exuberance may overwhelm small children and because they require much time and attention, many breeders urge parents of infants and pre-schoolers to wait until children are older to get a Wheaten.
+Because Wheatens are jumpers and their exuberance may overwhelm small children and because they require much time and attention, many breeders urge parents of infants and pre-schoolers to wait until children are older to get a Wheaten.

 Most Wheatens will bark an alarm when strangers approach, but generally they are quieter than smaller terriers.
 They must be fenced or walked on a lead since they are known to wander and will chase squirrels, rabbits, cars, etc. if allowed to run loose.
 Wheatens will leap straight up off the floor.
 They jump up on people and it is difficult to correct this trait.